top of page

 During the holiday season, it's important to lean on your support system.
 Here are some ways to seek help:

 • Talk to Friends and Family: Share your feelings and let them know how they can support you.
+Open communication can strengthen your bonds.

 • Join a Support Group: Consider joining a grief support group to connect with others who understand your experience.
+Sharing with those who relate can be incredibly healing.

 • Professional Help: If your grief feels overwhelming, seeking the guidance of a therapist can be beneficial.
+Professional support can provide you with tools to cope.

 Conclusion